Comparing Implant Retained Dentures Vs. Conventional Dentures

 A Basic Insight On Implant Retained Dentures Vs. Conventional Dentures

-In contrast, constructing implant retained dentures require an additional step which is the placement of implant titanium screws inside the bone before fabrication of the denture.
+In contrast, implant retained dentures require an additional step…the placement of implant titanium screws inside the bone before fabrication and placement of the denture.

 Implant Retained versus Implant Supported Dentures: What’s The Difference Between The Two?